discovr package will contain tutorials associated with my textbook

 If you’re using a textbook about then you probably already know what it is.
 If not, R is a free software environment for statistical analysis and graphics.
 RStudio is a user interface through which to use .
 RStudio adds functionality that make working with easier, more efficient, and generally more pleasant than working in alone.

 The tutorials are named to correspond (roughly) to the relevant chapter of the book.
 For example, discovr_04 would be a good tutorial to run alongside teaching related to chapter 4, and so on.
 Some longer chapters have several tutorials that break the content into more manageable chunks.
-Given the current global situation and the fact that lots of instructors are needing to teach remotely I may make what I have available in summer 2020 (for teaching in Autumn 2020), and update as and when I have new tutorials written.
+Given the current global situation and the fact that lots of instructors are needing to teach remotely I’m making what I have available before the book is finished and will update as and when new tutorials are written.

 discovr you first need to install